hashjaco/iss_app/README.md

 npm i && npm start
 ```
 This application was bootstrapped with create-react-app, so it should automatically open up the browser over port 3000.

-### `Notes`

-The Scene moves the information container down, so some of the astronaut names are not visible.
-The scene component can easily be added back by uncommenting it, but for this project, being able to see the fetched data was higher priority.